 Researchers in 1996 dissected cadavers to study the nerve supply to the nipple and areola.
 They found that the nerves spread out more widely in women than men.

 Breast augmentation is an extremely popular surgery, with a 37 percent increase from 2000 to 2016.
 The surgery does bear risks of sensation loss.
-One study from 2011 found that 75 percent of women surveyed had changes in sensation after the surgery, while 62 percent experienced pain from being touched.

 They’re called the Montgomery glands, although the scientific name is the areolar glands.
 These glands produce a secretion called lipoid fluid to help keep the entire areola and nipple area more lubricated and comfortable.

 For some moms, this can also happen if they hear someone else’s baby crying!
 Mothers whose babies are in NICU and too premature or sick to eat, have more success pumping if they have a picture of their baby near.

 A University of Nebraska study found that women and men follow similar eye patterns when looking at women: They quickly look at breasts and “sexualized parts” before moving on to other areas of the body.

 Inappropriate lactation, also known as galactorrhea, can affect men, but it’s incredibly rare.
 Some experts say it’s often due to major hormone surges.
 Older studies in the

 So now you know: When it comes to nipples, there’s a massive range — from bumps to size and even amount!
 A nipple’s worth isn’t in how much it lactates, but in how you care and treat it because there’s no one version of “normal.”
 But as with any other part of your body, if you’re ever concerned about something your nipples are doing (or not doing), your best bet is to see a doctor.